 10-year-old girl sent to juvenile home for killing classmate over pen-snatching issue in Jaipur

-On Saturday, the girl and her parents were arrested by police in the case, he said.
+On Saturday, all three were arrested by police in the case, he said.
 The incident happened on December 11 when the victim had gone to the girl's house after school for getting her pen back but an argument led to a fight, the SHO said.

 The accused girl attacked the other with an iron rod in which the victim sustained critical injuries on her head, ribs and stomach leading to her death, Kaviya said adding that the girl's parents were not at home then.
 After her mother got home, the girl apparently narrated the entire story.
 The mother and daughter went on to tie the victim's body to a rock and threw it in a pond, the SHO further said.

 Later, the mother informed her husband.
 The couple, then, fished out the body from the pond and dumped it in an open ground, Kaviya said.
-After the 12-year-old did not reach home, her parents lodged a missing complaint and the body was recovered on Thursday, the officer said.
+After the 12-year-old did not reach home, her parents lodged a missing complaint and the body was recovered later that day, the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)